 Rock Licker and I had a good and welcoming first day.
-We were so happy to have the privilege to celebrate our first year anniversary at our favorite hotel.
+We were so happy to have the privilege to celebrate our blog's first year anniversary at our favorite hotel.

 The hotel gave us one of their Club Rooms with Club Lounge access.
 We soaked in the scenic view from a room with stylish furniture and features.
 To our surprise, they gave us balloons, printed photos from our Instagram posts, colorful macaroons, fruits, and chocolates.
 (Thanks for that, Ritz-Carlton!)

 Because it was Ramadan, the Club Lounge where we were supposed to have lunch in was closed.
 Instead, we had lunch at La Med restaurant, the hotel's poolside restaurant.

 After lunch, we had a nice and peaceful walk along the beach.
 The Ritz-Carlton, Bahrain has a 600 meters of white sand beach.
 We rested on one of the beach cabanas and savored the view.
 We also soaked in the open-air jacuzzi and sunbathed in one of the coolest floating loungers we’ve ever seen.

 We explored the waters on a kayak.
 Boats and kayaks can be booked for everyone to enjoy the blue of waters of the Gulf.
 Before the sun went down, we decided to swim and enjoy the atmosphere and warm water.